UnscriptedLogic/unity-library-UnscriptedLogic/README.md

   - common raycasting operations
   - a simple currency handler
   - an endless spawning system
+  - a simple building handler
+  - a simple inventory handler (wip)

 ## Why
 - To store my re-usable code for rapid prototyping or for participating in game jams (that allow re-using code.
 No it's not cheating I swear)